MaterializeInc/connection-examples/CONTRIBUTING.md

 git push origin my-branch
 ```

-Then submit a pull request through the GitHub website.
+That's it — you're ready to submit a pull request!

 ## Issues